dotnet/docs/docs/architecture/modernize-desktop/deploy-modern-applications.md

 - Silent updates in the background.
 With this option, your users don't need to be aware of the updates.

-You can also configure when you want to perform updates, when the application launches or on a regularly basis.
+You can also configure when you want to perform updates, when the application launches or on a regular basis.
 Thanks to the side-loading features, you can even get these updates while the application is running.

 When you use this type of deployment, a special file is created called *.appinstaller*.
 This simple file contains the following sections: